Koh Tao proved to be an amazing destination for families with kids.

-Getting there.
-It’s possible to arrive by plane; there is no airport on the island but it is connected to the airports of Koh Samui, Surat Thani and Chumpon by a network of buses and high-speed catamarans.
+It’s possible to arrive by plane; there is no airport on the island but it is connected to the airports of Koh Samui, Surat Thani and Chumphon by a network of buses and high-speed catamarans.
 Or you can do as we did: take the night train from Bangkok and have fun!

-Piece of advice.
-When booking a room -anywhere in the World- use google maps and satellite view, you will know where you’re heading to!
+A piece of advice.
+When booking a room (anywhere!) use Google maps combined with the satellite view, this way you will know where you’re heading to!

 If you want some more detailed information about where we stayed, get in touch!